debowin/gpu-parallel-recommender-system/README.md

 * user-id is the ID of the user we're making recommendations for.
 * n is the number of top recommendations to return.

-For example, `parallel_recommenders data/ratings.csv data/movies.csv , 2 10` yields..
+For example, `parallel_recommenders data/ratings.csv data/movies.csv , user-ids.txt 10` yields..

 | MovieID | Movie Name | Rating|
 |--------|-------------------------------|-------------|